villekf/OMEGA-doc/docs/source/technical.rst

 GATE data
 ^^^^^^^^^

-For http://www.opengatecollaboration.org/>`_ data, the data import is separate for LMF (not supported anymore), ASCII and ROOT.
+For `GATE <http://www.opengatecollaboration.org/>`_ data, the data import is separate for LMF (not supported anymore), ASCII and ROOT.
+When using Python, only ROOT is supported at the moment.

 In LMF, the data import is done in a C++ file (`gate_lmf_matlab.cpp <https://github.com/villekf/OMEGA/blob/master/source/gate_lmf_matlab.cpp>`_)